imagej/imagej.github.io/pages/MorphoLibJ.md

 of extended maxima.](MorphoLibJ-grains-regional-and-extended-maxima.png
 "Regional and extended maxima on a grey-level image.
 Left: original image.
 Middle: result of regional maxima.
 Right: result of extended maxima.")

-The following operations are available in the  menu:
+The following operations are available in the {% include bc content="Plugins | MorphoLibJ" %} menu:

   - **Regional Min / Max**: compute regional minima or extrema in grey level or binary image, with specified connectivity.